Interpretable Few-shot Learning with Online Attribute Selection: Introduction

 Recently, few-shot learning models have been able to achieve remarkable performance.
 However, they usually neglect decision interpretability.
 As their decision can not be interpreted by human, they are considered to be black-box models.
 In recent years, using black-box models in real world has drawn growing concerns.
-Since few-shot learning is an intrinsic challenging task with a higher chance of error compared to traditional classification, decision interpretation is more critical in this problem.
-Decision interpretation can be achieved by performing post-hoc analysis approaches after training a model.
+Since few-shot learning is an intrinsic challenging task with a higher chance of error compared to traditional classification, decision interpretation is more critical in this context.
+Decision interpretability can be achieved by performing post-hoc analysis approaches after training a model.
 However, these methods add an additional step to the process.
 Moreover, choosing the most appropriate post-hoc interpretability approach is a challenge.
-Alternatively, we can design implicit interpretable models that their decision can be interpreted during inference without requiring any additional step.
+Alternatively, we can design implicitly interpretable models so that their decisions can be interpreted during inference without requiring any additional steps.
 Since decision interpretation is usually easier in these models compared to applying post-hoc models, non-expert users may prefer them.

+Recently, semantic attributes have been used as a valuable source for training implicitly interpretable models.
+Concept Bottleneck Models (CBMs) \cite{koh2020concept} are the main approaches in this direction that focus on aligning the intermediate layer of a neural network with attributes.
+These models use all available attributes for every classification decision.
+However, as we will show in Section \ref{eval}, inclusion of irrelevant attributes may harm the accuracy and decision interpretabilty.
+Moreover, the base structure of these models is not directly applicable to the few-shot setting.